Talent-Catalog/talentcatalog/README.md

 ### Run the Candidate Portal ###

-The "Candidate Portal" is an Angular Module and can be found in the diretory `tbbtalentv2\ui\candidate-portal`.
+The "Candidate Portal" is an Angular Module and can be found in the directory `tbbtalentv2\ui\candidate-portal`.

 Before running, make sure all the libraries have been downloaded locally by running `npm install` from the root directory of the module (i.e. `tbbtalentv2\ui\candidate-portal`):